ashes999/butterfly/README.md

 Your website files must include, at a minimum, a `src` directory with the following:

-- A `layout.html` file containing your HTML template.
+- A `layout.html` file containing your HTML template, and `butterfly` markup.
+  - Your layout file can contain any CSS/HTML/Javascript you like.
+  - Include a `<butterfly-content />` tag, which will be replaced with actual page content (post/page content, or the list of posts for the index page).
-  - Your layout file should contain exactly this HTML element, which will be replaced with an expanded `div` containing the HTML content: `<butterfly-content />`
+  - Include a `<butterfly-pages />` tag, which will be replaced with a list of links to the pages.
 - A `posts` directory, with one markdown file per post.
 The file name becomes the post name, and the markdown content becomes HTML.
 - CSS, Javascript, and `favicon` files should all be sourced from a CDN, or referenced through the `content` directory.